rstudio/education.rstudio.com/content/blog/2020-03-16-teaching-online-on-short-notice/index.markdown

     You can switch off video if you have to, but if you lose sound,
     your class is over.
+    You can use a headset with a microphone, but this can become uncomfortable after a couple of hours (particularly if you wear glasses).
-    Eight dollars will get you a Yeti or Samson Meteor microphone;
+    A Yeti or Samson Meteor microphone is more comfortable, but if you use one,
-    another thirty will get you a stand
+    it's worth $30 to get a stand
     (because if it's on your desk, all your audience will hear is your typing).
-    You can also use a headset with a microphone, but this can become uncomfortable after a couple of hours, particularly if you wear glasses.

 1.  *Turn off notifications (theirs too).*
     It's rude to check your phone or read email during an in-person meeting,